-From the Remote Panel, you can only copy playlists.
+From the VGA Clip screen and the Remote Panel, you can copy playlists.

 The copy process is seamless to the user as long or short copies of a playlist are performed as a background process.
 If the destination playlist is recalled and the on-air playlist element has not yet been transferred to the local machine, the on-air element played out is the original one.
 The on-air element will be automatically copied locally when the playlist will be removed from the playout channel.